Marion Nestle: Writing

+Recognition

 Nestle received the American Public Health Association's Food and Nutrition Section Award for Excellence in Dietary Guidance in 1994 and was named Nutrition Educator of the Year by Eating Well magazine in 1997.

 Nestle received the John Dewey Award for Distinguished Public Service from Bard College in 2010 and in 2011 was named a Public Health Hero by the University of California School of Public Health at Berkeley.
 In 2011, Forbes magazine listed Nestle as number 2 of "The world's 7 most powerful foodies."

 She received an honorary Doctor of Science degree from Transylvania University in Kentucky in 2012.
 In 2013, she received the James Beard Leadership Award and Healthful Food Council's Innovator of the Year Award and the Public Health Association of New York City's Media Award in 2014.
 In 2016, Nestle was awarded an honorary Doctor of Humane Letters degree from Macaulay Honors College, City University of New York.

 In 2018 Nestle was honored with a Trailblazer Award from the International Association of Culinary Professionals (IACP).
 She also received the Grand Dame Award of Les Dames d’Escoffier International and was appointed to Heritage Food Radio’s Hall of Fame.

 In 2019 she became the inaugural recipient of the Food Policy Changemaker Award, given by the Hunter College NYC Food Policy Center.

 Nestle visited the Edinburgh Science Festival in 2023 to receive the Edinburgh Medal, which is awarded each year to those who make a significant contribution to the understanding and well-being of humanity through science and technology.

-Works
+Media appearances

+Nestle has appeared in the documentary films Super Size Me (2004), Food, Inc. (2008), Food Fight: The Inside Story of the Food Industry (2008), Killer at Large (2008), In Organic We Trust (2012), A Place at the Table (2012), Fed Up (2014), In Defense of Food (2015), and Super Size Me 2: Holy Chicken!
+(2017).

+Books

 Nestle has published at least 16 books and numerous articles.
 Her books include: